stormpath/stormpath-documentation/source/reference.rst

     * - FAILED
       - An attempt was made to verify the challenge, but it failed, for example by specifying an incorrect code.

-    * - DENIED
-      - The challenge was explicitly denied by the user.

-    * - CANCELLED
-      - The user chose not to reply to the challenge.

     * - EXPIRED
       - The challenge was not verified within the allowed time window.